AlexisGrandjacquot/computer_imaging/README.md

 >
 > # Work from our group
 >
-> Once a video has been magnified using this code, it is possible to use the python script get_frequency.py to extract the frequency from iterresting points in the video.
-To use this script you may change the variable video_path at line 5.
-Then you can run the script with python:
+> Once a video has been magnified using this code, it is possible to use the Python script get_frequency.py to extract the frequency from interesting points in the video.
+To use this script, you may change the variable video_path at line 5.
+Then you can run the script with Python:
+> python get_frequency.py
+>First, click on the points that interest you.
+Then, click on 'q'.
 >
-> First click on the points that iterrest you.
-And click on q:
+> ![image](https://github.com/AlexisGrandjacquot/computer_imaging/assets/114082458/69b93fbb-5743-4058-97be-633dd1815f4b)
 >
 >
-> ![image](https://github.com/AlexisGrandjacquot/computer_imaging/assets/114082458/69b93fbb-5743-4058-97be-633dd1815f4b)
+>
-> A graph will appear with the frequency that you wanted:
+A graph will appear displaying the frequency that you selected.
 >
 >
 >![image](https://github.com/AlexisGrandjacquot/computer_imaging/assets/114082458/a7b8a7a9-6517-4894-9432-436ea602fb04)